 Services provided during an annual exam include:

-If the lab finds abnormal cells, the staff at Boulder Valley Women’s Health Center contacts you to discuss what additional tests and treatments you may need.
+If the lab finds abnormal cells, you will be contacted to discuss what additional tests and treatments you may need.
 Abnormal cells don’t usually indicate cancer, but may require some other screenings.

-During your annual exam at Boulder Valley Women’s Health Center, a nurse practitioner performs a clinical breast exam during which she feels for any lumps or abnormalities in the breast region.
+During your annual exam at Boulder Valley Women’s Health Center, a nurse practitioner performs a clinical breast exam that screens for any lumps or abnormalities in the breast region.
 After age 40, you and your provider will make a plan for further breast screenings or diagnostic exams.
 This conversation will take into account your individual risk of breast cancer, results of the clinical breast exam, current screening recommendations, and your personal preferences.

 Women who live in Colorado, are legal residents of U.S., and meet the income requirements of the Women’s Wellness Connection program can have their cervical cancer screenings paid for them.
 This includes women aged 21-64, and covers the Pap smear and any necessary future diagnostic tests.
 It also pays for a clinical breast exam and an annual mammogram for women aged 40-64.
 Most diagnostic tests and breast-related follow-up tests are also covered by the program.
 If cancer is diagnosed, there are also programs to assist in breast and cervical cancer treatment, such as Breast and Cervical Cancer Program (BCCP) Medicaid.
 Please contact us if you would like help figuring out if you qualify for this or other programs.

 Patients who are uninsured and/or low income may qualify for free or discounted breast cancer screenings through our Breast Health Program.
 If funds are unavailable in our breast health program, we may be able to connect you to other resources for free or discounted screenings.
-To find out if you qualify and what services are covered, call our Patient Advocate at 303-440-9320 x 130 (Boulder) or 303-774-8671 x 212 (Longmont) for details.
+To find out if you qualify and what services are covered, call our Patient Advocate at 303-440-9320 ext.
+130 (Boulder) or ext.
+212 (Longmont).